jsbots/AutoFish/README.md

 - Switching between red/blue feathers feature.
 - Convoluted automation (random sleep, random reaction, random sleep after catching, random mouse speed/curvature, random click on the bobber, random bobber highlighting)

+**Premium version Features:**
+- Remote control via Telegram.
+- Multiple game windows support (up to 4).
+- Scrap selling to mammoth trader during fishing.
+- AFK mode fishing (auto-focusing the window only when catching/casting).
+- 4K resolution support.
+- Profiles support.

 For more detailed review you can watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.12](https://youtu.be/A3W8UuVIZTo)

 This is so called "pixel bot", it doesn't change anything in the processes memory nor use any vision libraries like OpenCV, it uses a simpler solution: it analyzes the window of the game for condensed red colors and then sticks to them checking the area for changes.
 It moves with the bobber while the bobber slowly wobbles, but when the bobber is jerked, it clicks on it and catches the fish.

-The bot doesn't work in the background and requires the window of the game to be opened all the time, to get around this you can use a **virtual machine** (like [VirtualBox](https://www.virtualbox.org/) or [VMware Player](https://www.vmware.com/products/workstation-player.html)) with installed World of Warcraft and launch AutoFish there. *(tested)*
+The bot doesn't work in the background and requires the window of the game to be opened all the time, to get around this you can use a **virtual machine** (like [VirtualBox](https://www.virtualbox.org/) or [VMware Player](https://www.vmware.com/products/workstation-player.html)) with installed World of Warcraft and launch AutoFish there.

 ## Servers tests :video_game: